Research and Clinical Trials

 Among these discoveries, Donald Durden, M.D., Ph.D., director of hematology/oncology research at Rady Children’s, working with an Emory University researcher, identified a new marker for tumor growth in medulloblastoma that helps determine survival.
 The biomarker’s discovery also suggests new possibilities in developing targeted therapies.

-More recently, the Durden laboratory, using mouse genetic models, identified a master control switch that regulates the process of metastasis.
+Subsequently, the Durden laboratory, using mouse genetic models, identified a master control switch that regulates the process of metastasis.
 The discovery provides a new target for treating or preventing metastasis and has the potential to transform cancer therapeutics.
+Dr. Durden also developed a novel therapeutic agent for neuoblastoma.
+Learn more.

 For detailed information on research activities of our team members, visit the UC San Diego Department of Pediatrics website.